backupbrew/switchbrew/TSEC.md

 | ---- | ------------ |
 | 0    | RND is ready |

-Contains the status of the RND interface.
+Contains the status of the RND controller.

 ### TSEC\_SCP\_IRQSTAT